 Be Focused on Eyes and Expressions

-If you want to take a portrait photo, keep in mind that it is all about the eye for any living subject.
-Further eyes are the main expressive body part.
+If you want to take a portrait photo, remember that it is about any living subject’s eye.
+Further, the eyes are the main expressive body part.
 Eyes deliver mostly facial expressions.

-Some DSLR cameras offer eye AF (automatically focus).
-That means the camera itself identifies the eye of the subject and consistently focuses it.
+Some DSLR cameras offer eye AF (automatic focus).
+That means the camera identifies the subject’s eye and consistently focuses on it.
 To catch a sharp eye, you may use this feature.

 Your loving pet’s eyes will say its personality and expression.
 Try to capture its droopy eyes, looking upward, side glance, sparkly bright eye from a different perspective.

 You know better about your pet’s personality.
-Is there any toy that your dog likes most or any place that likes to roam?
+Is there any toy your dog likes most or any place that wants to roam?

 Let him do whatever he likes.
 And catch its real character without interrupting him.
-You may take a shot of your lazy cat at her nap time, or your dog being playful in the backyard take some fun shots.
+You may take a shot of your lazy cat during her nap or your dog being playful in the backyard.
+Take some fun shots.

-Capture a photo of your pet being its true self is priceless.
+Capturing pet pictures of being their true self is priceless.
 Find out its unique character and hold it on your camera.

 In this case, location and timing are essential.
 For example, you select a place that he has never been to before; he may not like that place.
 Or want to shoot some fun moments, but he is sleepy.
 That’s awkward.

-As infants and toddlers, working with a pet is not an easy task.
+As infants and toddlers, working with a pet is a challenging task.
 You have to handle them carefully.
-They don’t understand your command.
+They need to understand your command.

 Be patient.
 You cannot expect a perfect shot by taking only one or two.
-For getting a winning shot, you may need to take a hundred attempts.
+You may need to take a hundred attempts to get a winning shot.
 It’s normal, don’t be disappointed.

 Avoid using flash.
 Its harsh light may scare him and ruin his mood.
 Try to shoot in their world where they are comfortable.

-For pet portrait photography, it is better when they are sleepy or awake.
+Pet portrait photography is better when they are sleepy or awake.
 On the other hand, for action shots, find a time when they are energetic.

-You may not get both action photos and relaxed photos at one photography session.
+You may get only action photos and relaxed photos in one photo session.

 Use treats and toys to hold its attention.
 To capture its natural expression, let them play with their favorite toy.